digitalcytometry/ecotyper/README.md

 EcoTyper derives cell states and ecotypes from scRNA-seq data in a sequence of steps:

-1.  **Extract cell type specific genes**: The removal of genes that are not specificly expressed in a given cell type, is an important consideration for reducing the likelihood of identifying spurious cell states.
+1.  **Extract cell type specific genes**: The removal of genes that are not specifically expressed in a given cell type, is an important consideration for reducing the likelihood of identifying spurious cell states.
 Ecotyper applies by default a filter for non-cell type specific genes, before performing cell state discovery in scRNA-seq data.
 Specifically, it performs a differential expression between cells from a given cell type and all other cell types combined.
 For computational efficency and balanced representation of cell types, only up to 500 randomly selected cells per cell type are used for this step.
 Genes with a Q-value &gt; 0.05 (two-sided Wilcox test, with Benjamini-Hochberg correction for multiple hypothesis correction) are filtered out from each cell type.
 Of note, this filter is not necessary when discovering cell states in cell type specific profiles purified using CIBERSORTx high resolution (Tutorial 4).
 CIBERSORTx incorporates its own filter for genes without evidence of expression in a given cell type.

-2.  **Cell state discovery on correrlation matrices**: EcoTyper leverages nonnegative matrix factorization (NMF) to identify transcriptionally-defined cell states from single cell expression profiles.
+2.  **Cell state discovery on correlation matrices**: EcoTyper leverages nonnegative matrix factorization (NMF) to identify transcriptionally-defined cell states from single cell expression profiles.
 However, NMF applied directly on scRNA-seq expression matrices may perform sub-optimally, since scRNA-seq data is generally sparse.
 Therefore, EcoTyper first applies NMF on the correlation matrix between each pair of cells from a given cell type.
 For computational efficency, EcoTyper only uses up to 2,500 randomly selected cells for this step. <br/> To satisfy the non-negativity requirement of NMF, correlation matrices are individually processed using *posneg* transformation.
-This function converts an correlation matrix *V*<sub>*i*</sub> into two matrices, one containing only positive values and the other containing only negative values with the sign inverted.
+This function converts a correlation matrix *V*<sub>*i*</sub> into two matrices, one containing only positive values and the other containing only negative values with the sign inverted.
 These two matrices are subsequently concatenated to produce *V*<sub>*i*</sub><sup>\*</sup>. <br/> For each cell type, EcoTyper applies NMF across a range of ranks (number of cell states), by default 2-20 states.
 For each rank, the NMF algorithm is applied multiple times (we recommend at least 50) with different starting seeds, for robustness.

 3.  **Choosing the number of cell states**: Cluster (state) number selection is an important consideration in NMF applications.
 We found that previous approaches that rely on minimizing error measures (e.g., RMSE, KL divergence) or optimizing information-theoretic metrics either failed to converge or were dependent on the number of genes imputed.
 In contrast, the cophenetic coefficient quantifies the classification stability for a given rank (i.e., the number of clusters) and ranges from 0 to 1, with 1 being maximally stable.
 While the rank at which the cophenetic coefficient starts decreasing is typically selected, this approach is challenging to apply in situations where the cophenetic coefficient exhibits a multi-modal shape across ranks, as we found for some cell types.
 Therefore, we developed a heuristic approach more suitable for such settings.
 In each case, the rank was automatically chosen based on the cophenetic coefficient evaluated in the range 2–20 clusters (by default).
 Specifically, we determined the first occurrence in the interval 2–20 for which the cophenetic coefficient dropped below 0.95 (by default), having been above this level for at least two consecutive ranks.
 We then selected the rank immediately adjacent to this crossing point which was closest to 0.95 (by default).